Colleges by Location

 Boarding

-The cost of room and board (on campus) per academic year at Wilson College was $12,162 in 2023.
-The cost of a dorm room only at this school in 2023 totaled $5,500 for one academic year.
-The estimated expense of room-only (on campus) for commuters not living at home was $3,900.
+The cost of room and board (on campus) per academic year at Wilson College was $12,296 in 2024.
+The cost of a dorm room only at this school in 2024 amounted to $5,500 for one academic year.

 Financial Aid